japila-books/spark-sql-internals/docs/spark-sql-Analyzer-FindDataSourceTable.md

 `FindDataSourceTable` is part of link:spark-sql-Analyzer.adoc#extendedResolutionRules[additional rules] in `Resolution` fixed-point batch of rules.

 [[sparkSession]][[creating-instance]]
-`FindDataSourceTable` takes a single link:spark-sql-SparkSession.adoc[SparkSession] to be created.
+`FindDataSourceTable` takes a single link:SparkSession.md[SparkSession] to be created.

 [source, scala]
 ----